Do Strongly Typed Languages Reduce Bugs? - Slashdot

 On the contrary - strong typing is preferred by those that have coded a long time and have to maintain systems that has been around for a long time.

 As soon as you inherit code written by someone else you will waste a lot of time to understand how it works - and if it's not strongly typed you can easily miss something that previous coders did introduce.
 A strongly typed system will tell you quite fast that the code you changed the method header on was actually used by 200 subroutines.
-On a system written in

-If you have these problems, then something else is rather badly broken, like, say, the architecture of your code and the documentation that came with it.
-Sure, this sad state of affairs is the norm, but it is not a good state at all as it stems from developer incompetence.

-Also you are quite wrong about "those that have coded a long time".
-You would be probably right if you had said "have coded for a long time and still cannot do it well".
+On a system written in a language not forcing strong typing you may discover that routines you didn't know existed are using it - and they are used only once per year at new years eve - guess who has to put in overtime then?

 Yes, the language it was written in was broken.